What Happens When Software Companies Are Liable For Security Vulnerabilities?

 According to the sites about the CGA I've found, it does cover software.
 However, it doesn't cover anything sold "for commercial use", so business software wouldn't be covered.
 An OS or program bought for home use would be, though.
 Open source would not be covered as only item sold "in trade" are.
 Private sales are not covered, so custom software made on contract would not be covered.

-The maturing of the profess (Score:2)
+The maturing of the profess (Score:3)

 ... software takes an increasingly starring role in an expanding range of products whose failure could result in bodily harm and even death.
 Anything less than such a threat might not be able to budge software engineers into taking greater security precautions.